 It’s all fraud, folks.
 Once you know enough, they’re entirely vulnerable.
 So like George C. Scot says in the opening sequence of the movie “Patton”, “Weigh into the enemy.
 Make him bleed!”
 Gear up and put on your attitude.
 You’ve got to be well-rounded and totally prepared to kick ass.
 If you’re a one trick pony and fail to become seasoned, you will surely get your ass kicked.
 Just ask Adams and Hall . . . .

 The Most Important Element

-For all of their hard work and courses given around the country, Adams and Hall maintained the mindset of a slave.
+For all of their hard work and courses given around the country, Adams and Hall maintained the mindset of slaves.
 They wound up confronting prison because they came from the position of a slave.
 They tried to satisfy the IRS.

-A Master comes from the perspective of forcing the IRS to satisfy them.
-A Master places the IRS on the defensive and not the other way around.
+A Master would come from the perspective of forcing the IRS to satisfy them.
+A Master would place the IRS on the defensive and not the other way around.
 Adams and Hall were faced with prison because their minds were already in prison.

 The most important element of the legal game is identity.
 Who you are when you emanate documents or enter the courtroom is more important than what you say or do.
 Legal mastery does not occur because of what you’ve memorized.
 It occurs because of what you’ve become.

 Dare to Think Like A Master

 Most everyone thinks like a slave.
 It’s so common, it seems normal.
 If you dare to think like a Master, be prepared to lose all of your friends and acquaintances.
 David Williams and others wound up divorced.
 If you have a job, prepare to be fired.